-The curriculum is sequential, K-12, and addresses the physical, mental, emotional and social dimensions of health.
-The curriculum design helps to motivate students to maintain and improve their health, prevent disease, and reduce health-related risk behaviors.
+The curriculum is, sequential, K-12 and addresses the physical, mental, emotional and social dimensions of health.
+The curriculum design assist to motivate students to maintain and improve their health, prevent disease, and reduce health-related risk behaviors.
 It allows students to develop and demonstrate increasingly sophisticated health-related knowledge, attitudes, skills, and practices.
-The Healthful Living Essential Standards (www.ncpublicschools.org/curriculum/health) includes a variety of topics such as personal health, family health, community health, consumer health, environmental health, sexuality education, mental and emotional health, injury prevention and safety, nutrition, prevention and control of disease, and substance use and abuse.
-The Healthful Living program promotes behaviors that contribute to a healthful lifestyle and improved quality of life for all students.
-The Healthful Living Essential Standards, when fully integrated, supports and reinforces the goals and objectives of its two major components health and physical education.
+The Healthful Living Standard Course of Study (www.ncpublicschools.org/curriculum/health) includes a variety of topics such as personal health, family health, community health, consumer health, environmental health, sexuality education, mental and emotional health, injury prevention and safety, nutrition, prevention and control of disease, and substance use and abuse.
+The Healthful Living Education program promotes behaviors that contribute to a healthful lifestyle and improved quality of life for all students.
+The Healthful Living Education Standard Course of Study, when fully integrated, supports and reinforces the goals and objectives of its two major components health and physical education.
 When the concepts of these two areas are integrated, learning is enhanced to its maximum.

 NC Institute of Medicine’s Comprehensive Child Health Plan

 Improving school health education is one of the top priorities established in the Comprehensive Child Health Plan.
 Comprehensive Child Health Plan: 2000-2005.
 Task Force Report to the North Carolina Department and Human Services.
 Executive Summary.
 May 2000.
 Download pdf version.
 Download Executive Summary.
 Chartered in 1983 by the North Carolina General Assembly, the North Carolina Institute of Medicine (NCIOM) is an independent, nonprofit organization that serves as a non-political source of analysis and advice on issues of relevance to the health of North Carolinas population.

 - Association for the Advancement of Health Education